-I have a passion for working with folks who have diverse sexual and romantic orientations.
+I have a passion for working with folks who have diverse sexual, affectional, and romantic orientations, and have been doing so since 2014.
 Whether you identify as asexual, ace, demisexual, gray-A, are questioning or exploring an asexual or aromantic/aro orientation, or fall anywhere on the larger spectrum of asexuality, I welcome the opportunity to support you.

 Questioning your identity can be scary.
 Coming to terms with an asexual identity in a largely sexual culture and world may be challenging for you.
+It can also be the cause of erectile dysfunction.
 Living with that identity might be even more difficult.
 It can be hard to accept yourself as you truly are when all you see is hatred and ignorance around you.
 Stigma and discrimination are real.
 There is nothing wrong with you; it is the culture all around you that is damaged.

 If you need support, I would be honored to give you a safe space to explore these issues.
 Asexual-affirmative counseling and therapy is empowering, understanding, and proactive.
 Together we can build a foundation of trust that encourages you to cultivate stronger relationships with your loved ones, validate and de-stigmatize your identity, increase your self-esteem and confidence, and be at peace with and love who you really are.

 Asexual-affirmative counseling and therapy underscores that your sexual and romantic orientation (or lack of) is only one facet of your identity.
 You have multiple identities that may waver in importance or salience at any point in time.
 What you come into counseling for may have nothing at all to do with this facet of your identity, and I understand this important distinction.